 .value.
 The values of the form are returned as JSON

-object as shown below, which you can pass it your backend API to persist the information to the database.
+object, which you can pass it your backend API to persist the information to the database.

 FormControl